olimarie21/olimarie21/README.md

 - Graduate of Langara College's Web and Mobile Application Development post-graduate program 🎓
 - Currently working as a freelance full-stack developer for Codeca 💻
-- Seeking full-time full-stack & front-end development roles, either remote or based in Vancouver 👈
+- Seeking full-time roles, either remote or based in Vancouver 👈
 - I am currently learning Typescript 🧠
 - I have 6 years of experience in marketing & graphic design 🖌️
 - You can check out my portfolio site (built with Next.js) at [oliviaunderdah.com](https://www.oliviaunderdah.com) 🖲️